Gift Acceptance Policies

 Gift Thresholds

 Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by UNICEF USA, and informed by UNICEF’s standard funding thresholds.
-Some gifts may be made free of any earmarks; there is no minimum gift threshold for unrestricted gifts.
+Some gifts may be made free of any earmarks; there is no minimum gift threshold for these unrestricted gifts.
 Other gifts may be restricted by geographic region or program area or further restricted at the global, regional, or country level.
 A minimum of $55,000 is required to restrict gifts by region or program area.
 A minimum of $110,000 is required to restrict gifts further at the global, regional, or country level.

 Policy Updates and Approval